Five Kooky Cat Breeds

 1. American Curl

 The American Curl is known for its ears, which curl back slightly.
-A fluffy tail is also a defined characteristic.
+A fluffy tail is also a defining characteristic.

 This breed originated from a stray that wandered into the lives of an unsuspecting couple in 1981.
 They named the cat Shulamith.
 She later had kittens with curly ears.
 Behold!
 The American Curl had arrived.
 By 1983, selective breeding was underway.